crespohector/welcome-to-mod-7/README.md

 The gray or blue check means the question seems to have been resolved by a TA or other student but is awaiting some form of confirmation.

 # ⚠️ or ❌
-The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google etc.
+The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google etc. Please do not interpret this in any negative way.
+Do not hesitate to ask questions, TA's are here to help and guide in answering questions.
+Fomulating good questions is a great skill to aquire as a software engineer and it does take practice.
+So, don't hesitate!

-Before the TA's can effectively address the question the student will need to add more information, full-screen screenshots, a description of what you have done so far in terms of research and solution attempts and/or a link to the repo with a recent commit message clearly describing the issue.
+Before the TA's can effectively address the question, the student will need to add more information, screenshots, a description of what you have done so far in terms of research and solution attempts and/or a link to the repo with a recent commit message clearly describing the issue.

-Once you have added to the question tag the TAs or re-post a new version of the question in the lecture questions channel.
+Once you have revised the question, tag the TAs or re-post a new version of the question in the lecture questions channel.

 ### Good Question Template